Skip to main content

 Alana Tamayo

-Alana Tamayo is a second-year student majoring in Chemistry at Eleanor Roosevelt College.
+Alana Tamayo is a third-year student majoring in Chemistry at Eleanor Roosevelt College.
 She intends to pursue a career in the medical field as a physician specializing in Pediatrics; hoping to serve her community by providing medical care and encouraging STEM opportunities to the youth.
 Growing up as a military child, Alana has moved across the country numerous times, learning from each experience and readily adapting to new situations with resilience, tenacity, and dedication.
 Through first-hand experiences, she has learned that the most successful and efficient teams are those that embrace people with diverse backgrounds, perspectives, and knowledge.
 At UCSD she has become involved in various clubs and organizations, most notably as a research intern at the Salk Institute for Biological Sciences, where she continues to broaden her knowledge of scientific discovery, innovation, and critical thinking through mentorship, advice, and experiences.
 Continuing to explore her passions and exceed in her academics, Alana hopes to support, inspire, and empower others to pave their own pathway through obstacles they face and break down barriers standing in their way.

 • Aaliyah Vaden